-HIS 206 American Sports History 3 credits 3 class hours
+HIS 206 American Sports History

 This course is a survey of American sports history from the colonial era to the present.
 An emphasis will be placed on the role of sports in American life and how broad social and cultural changes in American society have been reflected in and by sports.